OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 Download
 =============================

-The intention of open-MaStR is to provide tools for receiving a complete as possible and accurate as possible list of power plant units based on the public registry Marktstammdatenregister (short: `MaStR <https://www.marktstammdatenregister.de>`_).
-For downloading the MaStR and saving it in a sqlite database, you will use the :class:`Mastr` class and its `download` method (For documentation of those methods see
-:ref:`mastr module`)

-The :meth:`download` function offers two different ways to get the data by changing the `method` parameter:
- #. `method` = "bulk": Get data via the bulk download from `MaStR/Datendownload <https://www.marktstammdatenregister.de/MaStR/Datendownload>`_
- #. `method` = "API": Get data via the MaStR-API

-Keep in mind: While the data from both methods is quiet similar, it is not exactly the same!

 Get data via the bulk download
 -------------------------------
 On the homepage `MaStR/Datendownload <https://www.marktstammdatenregister.de/MaStR/Datendownload>`_ a zipped folder containing the whole